vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/readme.md

 ## Basic options

 ::: danger
-These options are important and require you to configure them correctly.
+These options are important and require you to configure them.
 :::

 ### baseLang